valis-world/spaceballoon-revealjs/README.md

     *   Alternatively, you can click the `Go Live` button in the bottom-right status bar of VS Code.

 This will start a local server and open the presentation in your default browser.
 Any changes you save to the files will now appear instantly.

+---

+## Licensing

+This project is comprised of two main components, each with its own license:

+1.  **The Framework:** The underlying reveal.js framework code, located in the `dist/` and `plugin/` folders, is the work of Hakim El Hattab and contributors.
+It is licensed under the MIT License, a copy of which is available in the `LICENSE-revealjs` file.

+2.  **Presentation Content:** All original presentation content, including the text and structure within `index.html` and this documentation, is Copyright (c) 2025 The SpaceBalloon Team and is also licensed under the MIT License, available in the `LICENSE` file.